 When you first try meditation, make sure you find a comfortable place where you won’t be disturbed by anything or anyone.
 Sit upright in a chair, on the floor or even cross-legged.
 Keep your back and neck straight but not rigid, close your eyes and relax every muscle as you breathe deeply for three to five minutes.

-Start with short sessions of meditation each day to improve your health in 2022!
+Start with short sessions of meditation each day, and consider using mala beads.

 9. Practice your favorite self-care regularly

 Self-care can improve your health in numerous ways.
 It can improve your mood, improve your immune system, improve sleep quality and duration, improve your mental health symptoms, and especially reduce stress levels.
 When our stress levels are high, our health will be negatively affected.

 The following are some practices you might want to include in your self-care routine: journaling/art therapy, spending time with friends and family, reading for fun (not related to your work), taking a bath to relax, playing music, or even laughing.

 Choose one or all of these practices, depending on what suits you best!